firasaz/Form-Builder/README.md

 - class: the class that wraps each label/input (or select) elements.
 - id: the id attribute that the label will reference its relevant input element with.
 - label: the text value of the label.
-- labelClass: the class label to add styling to your label with bootstrap or tailwindCSS.
+- labelClass: the class label to give a one class for all the labels in the form.
+Could be used to add styling to your label with a CSS framework such as bootstrap or tailwindCSS.
 - type: this determines whether we add a "input" element or a "select" element under our label
 - options: a list of objects where each object is attributes of each option in our select attribute.
 Each object takes two values:
   - value: the value of the option.